marveluck/React-Bootstrap-with-Material-Design/MDBReactPRO.md

 <h1 align="center">React Bootstrap with Material Design PRO</h1>

 <p align="center">
-  ✔️<b>4500+</b> Premium Components - An impressive collection of ready to use, stunning Material Design components.
+  ✔️ An impressive collection of ready to use, stunning Material Design components.
 </p>
 <p align="center">
-  ✔️<b>50+ Pro sections & ready to use templates plugins.</b> - Save huge amounts of time on website/application creation using our predefined sections and templates.
+  ✔️ Save huge amounts of time on website/application creation using our predefined sections and templates.
 </p>
 <p align="center">
-  ✔️<b>Premium support</b> - With the Premium Support all your issues will be treated as a priority and our team will make their fullest efforts to help you with any questions related to MDB.
+  ✔️ With the Premium Support all your issues will be treated as a priority and our team will make their fullest efforts to help you with any questions related to MDB.
     </p>
 <p align="center">
-  ✔️<b>Access to MDB Pro repository</b> - An private GitLab account dedicated to MDB Pro users.
+  ✔️ An private GitLab account dedicated to MDB Pro users.
 </p>

 <p align="center">